Significant changes are unfolding among American men, with Gen Z at the center of the trend.

 Amidst this growing political polarization and the broader mental health crisis, Deckman notes that religion may also serve as a source of structure, meaning, and belonging.

-“We’re having this big, ongoing conversation about the harmful effects of social media on kids,” she says.
+“We’re having this big, ongoing conversation about the harmful effects of social media on kids,” she said.
 “And in the midst of that, people are looking for something that offers comfort, meaning, and purpose.
 In some ways, I think religious institutions can help provide that.”

 What does it all mean?